 B.A.
 (Hons.)
-Semester System Examination in Political Science shall be Six Semesters of three years duration of consisting of 30 Theory Papers.
-Each Theory Paper will comprise of 80 marks and Internal Assessment of 20 marks.
+Semester System Examination in Political Science shall be of Six Semesters of three years duration consisting of 30 Papers.
+In Semester I,II,III and IV Paper will comprise of 80 marks in the written examination and 20 marks in the Internal Assessment.
+Note: In the session 2012-2013 in Semester 5th and 6th the Internal Assessment would consist of